We offer four types of knit backing:

 More and more designers are using knit-backing in place of interlining draperies.
 In this case we recommend our ultra-violet (UV) protection with the stain protection.

 See and feel knit backing on your own fabric.
-Send us a sample of your fabric and our technicians will gladly apply the appropriate knit backing to suit your application.
-We can also send you a free binder of representative samples if you prefer.
+Send us a sample of your fabric and our technicians will gladly apply the appropriate backing to suit your application (for a small fee).
+We can also send you a free brochure of representative samples if you prefer.

 Get your fabrics processed in just a few simple steps.Get Started